mtchd/scala-talk/llamas.md

 ---

 We want to pattern match.
-Let's see that.

 ---